 Affiliations: Metropolis High School and Daily Planet

-Appearances (Webisodes): Hero of the Month: Bumblebee, Quinntessential Harley, and Ring of Mirth, Ring Me Maybe Part 1, Ring Me Maybe Part 2, and Ring Me Maybe Part 1
+Appearances (Webisodes): Hero of the Month: Bumblebee, Quinntessential Harley, Ring of Mirth, Ring Me Maybe Part 1, Ring Me Maybe Part 2, and Ring Me Maybe Part 1

 Appearances (Novels): Wonder Woman at Super Hero High, Supergirl at Super Hero High, Batgirl at Super Hero High, Katana at Super Hero High, and Harley Quinn at Super Hero High

 Appearances (Graphic Novels): Finals Crisis and Summer Olympus

 Appearances (Comics): State of the Martial Art (Comic only)